josephsmi2013/TemplateWPFApp/README.md

 * Retrieve a token from the Auth section in order to test AuthTokenOperation.cs
 * Use the token in any API call to test the AuthOperationFilter.cs
 * Remember the syntax is “Bearer ” + [Authtoken]
-* Check In changes using Team Explorer (instructions above)
+* Merge changes using Team Explorer (instructions above)

 # Create Database
 # Purpose